Facebook user data could be stored in Russia, whistleblower warns

-Facebook user data gathered by Cambridge Analytica could come from more users than revealed and be being stored in Russia, according to the former employee who blew the whistle on the scandal.
+Facebook user data gathered by Cambridge Analytica could come from more users than revealed and is being stored in Russia, according to the former employee who blew the whistle on the scandal.

 "There is a genuine risk that this data has been accessed by quite a few people," Wylie said on the program, "and that it could be stored in various parts of the world, including Russia, given the fact that the professor who was managing the data harvesting process was going back and forth between the UK and to Russia."